 |Snorkeling Tour Operator||(284) 494-8599||Downtown Road Town||Tortola|

-To learn more about snorkeling, including tips and suggestions for both "old pros" and beginners, read our exhaustive Caribbean snorkeling page.
+For more information concerning snorkeling, including tips and suggestions for beginners and "pros" read this exhaustive Caribbean snorkeling article.

 Make planning a snorkeling trip your top priority, even if it just means carving out a bit of time during your trip to the beach to wear your mask and snorkel.
 You will never be sorry that you did, even in what can be considered the island's worst conditions.